acohen/howto/_posts/2014-09-23-gmail-migration.md

 The first stage is migration.

-We will move the majority of our mail over to gmail in the weeks before the switch over so that during the, weekend when we go live with Gmail we will only have a few weeks of recent messages to sync, not many years worth.
+We will move the majority of our mail over to gmail in the weeks before the switch over so that during the weekend when we go live with Gmail we will only have a few weeks of recent messages to sync, not many years worth.

 ### What do I need to do?